emsec/ChameleonMini/Doc/DESFireSupportReadme.md

 #Chameleon Mini logs to much by logging everything:
 SETTINGS  += -DDESFIRE_MIN_INCOMING_LOGSIZE=0
 SETTINGS  += -DDESFIRE_MIN_OUTGOING_LOGSIZE=0

-#If we are planning on logging mostly to a live debugging console at runtime,
-#there is *a lot* of data space to be saved by minimizing the LogMem
-#buffer size.
-Define the following to optimize this space in the event of
-#live logging sessions:
-SETTINGS  += -DDESFIRE_OPTIMIZE_LIVE_LOGGING_SPACE

 #Enable printing of crypto tests when a new DESFire emulation instance is started:
 #SETTINGS += -DDESFIRE_RUN_CRYPTO_TESTING_PROCEDURE